s-polat/5a345679-315f-44a6-b594-05266b1cd05e/README.md

 ## General Info

-This is a DCI end of chapter project and a teamwork with Github.
+This is an Event App.
+You can find lots of Events from London and Berlin.
+When you run this app in your local, should you clone (git.clone).
+Then you should first type "npm install" and then "npm start".

 ## Preview